 Ríos Montt later says that his role as president of the parliament makes him Guatemala's de facto head of state.
 "I make the laws of Congress, I approve the budget of Congress, so I already am (national) president," he says.

 2002 - On 3 September a trial commences of three former senior commanders of the presidential security and intelligence unit who are accused of instigating the 1990 murder of Guatemalan anthropologist Myrna Mack, a vocal critic of the military's mistreatment of rural indigenous communities.

 The trial is the first in which prison terms are being sought for high-ranking officers implicated in crimes committed by the military during the civil war and is seen as an important test of Guatemala's judicial system.
 One of the accused, the retired Colonel Juan Valencia, is subsequently found guilty of ordering the murder and is sentenced to 30 years in jail.
 The two other defendants are acquitted.

 Valencia escapes custody in 2004.

 2003 - On 24 May the leaders of the FRG unanimously elect Ríos Montt as their candidate for a presidential election scheduled for 9 November, despite the constitutional ban on former dictators standing for president.

 Ríos Montt says he will challenge the constitution.

-Montt's party, the FRG, also loses its control of the parliament.
+Ríos Montt stands for the presidency but only receives about 18% of the vote.
+His party, the FRG, also loses control of the parliament.